LucasDelfino92/morrowindsharp/mendingmw.md

   - Snow Diameter=800 -> Change this to **Snow Diameter=1600**
   - Max Snowflakes=750 -> Change this to **Max Snowflakes=1500**
 - Click **Save** and close the window.

-## CREATING SEPARATORS IN MOD ORGANIZER 2

-Separators allow you to neatly separate installed mods in Mod Organizer 2 for ease of viewing.
-I recommend creating a separator for each of the following sections before installing them.

-- Right click on the empty space on the mod order window, and click **Create Separator**.
-- Name it according to the proper section and click **OK**.

 ## HIGH RESOLUTION TEXTURES